 "Providing hope to individuals, their families and community through support, education, activities, outreach and advocacy."

-Provide support to new parents who receive a Down syndrome diagnosis prenatally and after birth, across the state through our New Parent Outreach Program.
+* Provide support to new parents who receive a Down syndrome diagnosis prenatally and after birth through our New Parent Outreach Program.

-Promote community outreach in every community across the state through our Community Group Program and social media platforms.
-Support Down syndrome research by sharing surveys with UDSF's community and writing letters of support for appropriate research grants.
+* Promote community outreach across the state through our Community Group Program and social media platforms.

 * Provide financial support and outreach to parents who experience long hospital stays with their child, through UDSF's Hospital Meal Reimbursement Program.